buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==
+= 1.4.7 =
+ * Fix mpp-show-gallery shortcode to only list relevant media.
+ * Fix upload error for first upload when default privacy is not public for wall.
+ * Fix option to disable auto file chooser for browsers.
+ * Add a filter to disable local uploads(only for single gallery upload page).

 = 1.4.6 =
  * Fix jQuery conflict issue due to non scoped use of $.
 Props @raviousprime .
  * Add a filter for media comment.
 Props Charles.